mattermost/docs/source/administration/command-line-tools.rst

 platform channel delete
 ^^^^^^^^^^^^^^^^^^^^^^^

-Delete channels

-Permanently deletes a channel along with all related information including posts from the database.
+Permanently deletes a channel along with all related information, including posts from the database.
 Channels can be specified by
-[team]:[channel].
-For example, ``myteam:mychannel`` or by channel ID.
+[team]:[channel] using the team and channel names or IDs.

 ::